 The Fair Folk: Subverted.
 Or at least downplayed.
 They're not really much like this trope.
 But they are called that.

-The Horned King is absorbed into the cauldron, his clothing and flesh are sucked into the demonic spirit and destroyed (since it wants his soul, not his body), leaving but a disturbingly smiling skeleton, which explodes after having its spirit yanked straight out.
+The Horned King is absorbed into the cauldron, his clothing, blood and flesh are sucked into the demonic spirit and destroyed (since it wants his soul, not his body), leaving but a disturbingly smiling skeleton, which explodes after having its spirit yanked straight out.

 Scenes of the Cauldron Born tearing apart the Horned King's living minions were cut to keep it from getting an R rating.